From Chateau Marmont to Grotto Baths: How Darryl Gibson Coined The Title "Director of Culture" featured image

 The Standard LA and the Chateau Marmont Era

 "When I moved to Los Angeles, I took a job working for André Balazs at The Standard.
 That was the first time I worked in a hotel, which presented a whole layer of operations I'd never had to think about.
-But André was really good at making the public spaces feel like not hotels.
-They were like nightclubs, to be honest."
+But André made the public spaces feel more like nightclubs than hotels, to be honest."

 "All of the spaces in the hotel became stages for me to play around in.
 The staff were all so creative.
-And if you had an idea, you could raise your hand.
-Everyone kind of felt like they could program the hotel."
+And if you had an idea, you could raise your hand."

 The Amy Sacco Years: Building Bungalow 8